JagdishOnGH/fast_api_help_desk/setup_docs.md

         1. psycopg2
     setup instruction
     1. create a virtual environment
-    2. activate the virtual environment
+    2. activate the virtual environment venv
     3. install the required dependencies
     4. create a database
     5. run the migrations